SuffolkLITLab/doc-assembly-line/variable_names.md

 * Separate multiple words in a field name with an underscore.
 * Use verb-noun pairs for checkboxes.
 E.g., is_parent, speaks_spanish, has_assets
 * For checkboxes with a yes and no pair, add `_no` and `_yes` to the end.
 E.g., is_parent_yes and is_parent_no
+* For date variables other than birthdate, end the question with `_date`.
+E.g., filedanswer_date

 This makes use of work at https://github.com/knod/docassemble-standards/wiki/Standardized-Definitions-For-Variable-Names, with some changes because we are using PDFs and not Word Documents.